LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/if_1.rst

    if(Goal)

 Starts conditional compilation.
-The code following the directive is compiled if ``Goal`` is true.
+The code following the directive is compiled iff ``Goal`` is true.
 The goal is subjected to goal expansion when the directive occurs in a source file.

 Conditional compilation goals cannot depend on predicate definitions